SharonNicG/Project-2018/README.md

 ##### Data

 Ahead of conducting an analysis of the data set, it is important to ensure it is in a useful format and that everything that is needed is included.
 The data selected for use here is the Iris Data Set available from the UCI Machine Learning Repository<sup>[17](http://archive.ics.uci.edu/ml/datasets/Iris)</sup>.
-WThere are various versions of the data set available, however, the UCI repository is a popular site that offers a wide range of free datasets which have been shown to be interesting - providing a good baseline for comparison.
+Where are various versions of the data set available, however, the UCI repository is a popular site that offers a wide range of free datasets which have been shown to be interesting - providing a good baseline for comparison.

 ###### Access dataset